-A primary goal of The Wildlife Society is to support the development and advancement of wildlife professionals throughout their careers.
-Certification constitutes recognition by TWS that, to its best knowledge, an applicant meets the minimum educational, experience, and ethical standards adopted by the Society for professional wildlife biologists.
-Holding one of these certificates places you in a category distinct from other wildlife professionals due to the integrity of the organization and the high standards of the certification process.
+The Wildlife Society supports the development and advancement of wildlife professionals throughout their careers.
+Certification constitutes recognition by TWS that, to its best knowledge, a member meets the minimum educational, experience, and ethical standards adopted by the Society for professional wildlife biologists.

 Levels of Certification